idodov/RedAlert/README.md

 # Israeli Red Alert Service for Home Assistant (AppDaemon)
 **This script creates a Home Assistant binary sensor to track the status of Red Alerts in Israel.
 The sensor can be used in automations or to create sub-sensors/binary sensors from it.**
+The sensor provides a warning for all threats that the PIKUD HA-OREF alerts for, including red alerts (rocket and missile launches), unauthorized aircraft penetration, earthquakes, tsunami concerns, infiltration of terrorists, hazardous materials incidents, unconventional warfare, and any other threat.
+When the alert is received, the nature of the threat will appear at the beginning of the alert (e.g., 'ירי רקטות וטילים').

-Installing this script will create a new Home Assistant entity called ***binary_sensor.oref_alert***.
+Installing this script will create a Home Assistant entity called ***binary_sensor.oref_alert***.
 This sensor will be **on** if there is a Red Alert in Israel, and **off** otherwise.
 The sensor also contains attributes that can be used for various purposes, such as category, ID, title, data, and description.

 ### Why did I choose this method and not REST sensor?
 Until we all have an official Home Assistant add-on to handle 'Red Alert' situations, there are several approaches for implementing the data into Home Assistant.
 One of them is creating a REST sensor and adding the code to the *configuration.yaml* file.
 However, using a binary sensor (instead of a 'REST sensor') is a better choice because it accurately represents binary states (alerted or not alerted), is more compatible with Home Assistant tools, and simplifies automation and user configuration.
 It offers a more intuitive and standardized approach to monitoring alert status.